 The purpose of these guidelines is to establish guidance for implementing an Information Quality program at the Pension Benefit Guaranty Corporation (PBGC).
 This revised draft Information Quality guidance is intended to enhance the quality of the information disseminated by PBGC.

 You may submit your information quality request (or your request for review of our initial response to your information quality request) to:

 Camilla Perry Information Quality Officer Pension Benefit Guaranty Corporation 1200 K Street NW, Suite 240 Washington, DC 20005-4026Fax your request to (202) 326-4042, Attn: Camilla Perry, Information Quality Officer

-Send it by e-mail to email@example.com.
+Send it by email to firstname.lastname@example.org.

 Do not use these procedures to correct personal information, information about an individual's benefits, information about an individual plan's premium obligations or other information not covered by the Information Quality Guidelines.
 To seek correction of information not covered by the Information Quality Guidelines, please call us at the appropriate number below between the hours of 8:00 a.m. - 5:00 p.m.
 Eastern Time, Monday - Friday (Participant Inquiries only: 8 a.m. to 7 p.m.
 Eastern Time, Monday - Friday).

 Plan Administration inquiries: 1-800-736-2444 General inquiries: (202) 326-4000 General Legal inquiries: (202) 326-4020